 Starting next month, as per a notification from the ministry of road transport and highways, all new vehicles are to be fitted with High-Security Registered Plates.
 In fact, a partial implementation has already started for new vehicles and has been on for the past two months.
 However, from June, it is mandatory that every new vehicle is fitted with the HSRP.
 In a statement made to the press, Transport Director Nikhil Desai said, “We can expect full implementation to start from June.
 In the next few months, all the existing vehicles that are plying should be replaced with HSRPs.
-If all goes well, by January 2020, we should be through with all the vehicles.”
-Existing vehicles will have to visit certified fitment centres in a phased manner in order to get their plates replaced.
+If all goes well, by August 2020, we should be through with all the vehicles.”
+Existing vehicles will have to visit certified fitment centres in a phased manner (according to the schedule on the left) in order to get their plates replaced.

 Do you have to get your HSRP from the RTO?